-County reports two new COVID-19 deaths, two weeks of 50-case increases - Salisbury Post
+County reports two new COVID-19 deaths, two weeks of 50-case daily increases - Salisbury Post

 SALISBURY — County health officials on Tuesday reported two additional COVID-19 deaths as the county reached 14 consecutive days with at least 50 cases reported each day.

 Those deaths bring the total to 133.
-One of those deaths was from Autumn Care, which reports a total of eight deaths.
-The other was among someone not associated with a congregate care facility.
+One of those was from Autumn Care, which reports a total of eight deaths.
+The other was someone not associated with a congregate care facility.

 Though local congregate care facilities make up the majority of COVID-19 deaths in the county, deaths among community members outside of such settings has steadily increased in recent weeks and are now at 52.
 The average age among all deaths is 80.